 - Considering the threats cyberspace poses for the country, India needs a “Digital Armed Force” to prevent crimes.
 Critically evaluate the National Cyber Security Policy, 2013 outlining the challenges perceived in its effective implementation.

 - Discuss the advantage and security implications of cloud hosting of server vis-a-vis in-house machine-based hosting for government businesses.

-- Data security has assumed significant importance in the digitized world due to rising cyber crimes.
+- Data security has assumed significant importance in the digitized world due to rising cybercrimes.
 The Justice B. N. Srikrishna Committee Report addresses issues related to data security.
-What, in your view, are the strengths and weakness sof the Report relating to protection of personal data in cyber space?
+What, in your view, are the strengths and weakness of the Report relating to the protection of personal data in cyberspace?

 - The newspapers are the most important sources for material.
 IDSA website is also a good source.

 - Management of border areas, linkages between organised crime such as drug trafficking, kidnapping, human trafficking and their links with terrorism are to be studied.